burin-n/anychat-server/README.md

 2. API server
      - run with `yarn start [port]`

-      A deault port is 3001, but you can add an argument to change the port.
+      - A deault port is 3001, but you can add an argument to change the port.

-      The port should match configuration of heartbeat server, if not heartbeat won't find any active server.
+      - The port should match configuration of heartbeat server, if not heartbeat won't find any active server.

+Run both of server, hearthbeat will communicate with frontend about which server is avaiable.